knix-microfunctions/knix/mfn_sdk/README.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-# MicroFunctions SDK
+# KNIX MicroFunctions SDK

-Easy-to use package to access the management interface of MicroFunctions as well as deployed workflows.
+Easy-to use package to access the management interface of KNIX MicroFunctions as well as deployed workflows.

 The latest version of the SDK can be obtained from [KNIX releases](https://github.com/knix-microfunctions/knix/releases/).
-It's also hosted at PyPI and can be installed with the PyPA recommended tool for installing Python packages:
+It is also hosted at PyPI and can be installed with the PyPA recommended tool for installing Python packages:
 ``` sh
 pip3 install mfn_sdk
 ```